springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-This product contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the old design to the new design.
+On most pages of this product, users may use the search function or the provided category browsing links to access any part of this product.
+The main navigation component can also be used to access the main content index pages.
 <br><br>
-All pages in this product <strong>except</strong> A-Z index pages are in the new design.
-Users may use the search function or the provided category browsing links to access any part of this product.
-The main navigation component can also be used to access the main content index pages.
+A-Z index pages for journals and books have a search function to access any part of this product but do not provide other ways to navigate this product, and do not meet this criterion.
 </td>
 </tr>
 <tr id="headings-and-labels" valign="top">